akoidan/node-db-migration/README.md

 connection.connect(function(err) {
     let migrations = new CommandsRunner({
-        driver: new MysqlDriver(connection.query.bind(connection), 'migrations'), //migration table name, not required, should be in lowercase!
+        driver: new MysqlDriver(connection, 'migrations'), //migration table name, not required, should be in lowercase!
         directoryWithScripts: __dirname + '/diff', // path of the directory with sql files
-        dateFormat: 'YYYYMMDDHHmm', // sql file names date pattern, , this param is not required });
+        dateFormat: 'YYYYMMDDHHmm', // sql file names date pattern, not required });
     migrations.run(process.argv[2])
 });